 On the 1st of March, 1977 the NED Government Engineering College became the NED University of Engineering and Technology.
 From an enrolment of 50 students in 1923, the student population, at both undergraduate and graduate levels, has now gone up to nearly 7000.
 The faculty of Bio-Medical Engineering is located at NED LEJ Campus for which the land and building - estimated value Rs.
 350 million - was donated by (Late) Latif Ebrahim Jamal, a well known philanthropist.

-The first Vice Chancellor of the University was Mr. A. M. Akhoond who was succeeded in sequential order by Prof. Dr. A. T. Khan, Prof. Dr. Jameel Ahmed Khan, Prof. Dr. M. Munir Hasan, Prof. Dr. A. Q. Qazi and Engr.
-Abul Kalam.
-Prof. Dr. M. Afzal Haque is the present Vice Chancellor.
+The first Vice Chancellor of the University was Mr. A. M. Akhoond who was succeeded in sequential order by Prof. Dr. A. T. Khan, Prof. Dr. Jameel Ahmed Khan, Prof. Dr. M. Munir Hasan, Prof. Dr. A. Q. Qazi, Engr.
+Abul Kalam, Prof. Dr. M. Afzal Haque and Prof. Dr. Sarosh Hashmat Lodi is the present Vice Chancellor.